-- Negotiate employment equity language and enforce it. - Reach out to marginalized group members to ensure our union is representative of the community we live in. - Bargain and enforce no discrimination/ no harassment language in our collective agreements. - Mandate human rights training for local officers. - Ensure the employer complies with applicable human rights legislation and employment equity programs. - Lobby for employment equity legislation.
+- Negotiate employment equity language and enforce it. - Reach out to and include marginalized group members in committees and decision-making processes to ensure our union is representative of the community we live in. - Strike an employment equity committee that includes members of marginalized groups. - Bargain and enforce no discrimination/ no harassment language in our collective agreements. - Mandate human rights training for local officers and stewards. - Ensure the employer complies with applicable human rights legislation and employment equity programs. - Lobby for employment equity legislation.